nichealpham/MY_THESIS/README.md

-<b>DEVELOPMENT OF AN ECG SCORING SYSTEM APPLIED FOR DETECTION AND QUANTIFICATION OF
+<b>DEVELOPMENT OF AN EKG RISK SCORE SYSTEM APPLIED FOR DETECTION AND QUANTIFICATION OF
 MYOCARDIAL DAMAGE USING MORPHOLOGICAL FEATURES AND DE-TRENDED FLUCTUATION ANALYSIS</b>

 <b>Contact Information</b><br/>